NavigationContentFooter

 Install required packages

-Run the following command to install the required packages:
+Once you have installed prerequisites for your OS, run the following command to install the required Python packages:

 Create a .env file